dzeke/ColoradoRiverFutures/InteractiveWaterBudget/README.md

 David E. Rosenberg (2021).
 "Encouraging more Conservation in the Colorado River Basin."
 Utah State University, Logan, UT. https://github.com/dzeke/ColoradoRiverFutures/tree/master/InteractiveWaterBudget.
 ## Explanation of Contents

-1. **InteractiveWaterBudget-PowellMead.xlsx** - An Excel file with the water budget model and directions for the role play.
-This version allows users to make separate storage, account, and release/consumption decisions for Lakes Powell and Mead.
-See the ReadMe-Directions worksheet first.
+1. **InteractiveWaterBudget-CombinedPowellMead.xlsx** - An Excel file with the water budget model and directions for the role play.
+This version combines Powell and Mead storage into a single lumped reservoir and account.
+Upper Basin, Lower Basin, and Mexico users make their separate storage, account, and release/consumption decisions from a combined Lake Powell and Lake Mead object.
+A political decision controlls how water is physically stored in the two reservoir.
+See the ReadMe-Directions worksheet for directions.
-1. **InteractiveWaterBudget-CombinedPowellMead.xlsx** - An Excel file with the water budget model and directions for the role play. combines Powell and Mead storage into a single lumped reservoir and account.
 1. **Hydrology** - Folder with Excel files used to generate hydrologic scenarios.
 CRB_29gages.xlsx: Listing of gages in the Colorado River basin used to estimate natural flow.
 NaturalFlows1906-2018_20200110.xlsx: Natural flow hydrology downloaded from the USBR website and modified to pick out particular 10- and 20- year sequences of flows from the observed and paleo reconstructed records.
 1. **OldVersions** - Folder with older versions of the interactive water budget.
 1. **BenefitsDrawbacksInteractiveWaterManagement.docx** - A Word file with text describing the benefits and drawbacks of interactive water management.